AutoGestion2024/.github/profile/README.md

 We use these frameworks in our app, so be sure to know how they works : Android Room, Jetpack Compose, Retrofit

 1. Install Android studio on your laptop
-2. clone the project repo
+2. Clone the project repo
 3. Build it to make sure everything is ok
 4. On your phone, you need to enable Developper mode
 5. Enbale USB Debugging